jacobmix/moonlight-chrome/documentation.md

 Check your info at `YourLocalIPHere:47989/serverinfo`
 (Get your local ip by opening a CMD window, and type `ipconfig /all` Then find your network, and it's the IPv4 address.)

 If `nvstreamer.exe` is running.
-Try ending it with taskmanager.
+Try ending it with taskmanager, and disable.
+Then re-enable GameStream.

 ## Moonlight

 Read the Chrome App Logs

 Delete stored parings